LoamMarket/docs/tos/privacy-policy.md

 ## 9. Data Retention

-We keep your personal data only as long as necessary for the purposes described in this Policy, unless a longer retention is required by law. **Financial transaction records are retained for at least seven years to comply with tax and financial regulations.** After account deletion, we typically erase or anonymize non-financial data within 30 days, except backups and logs retained for security and compliance.
+We keep your personal data only as long as necessary for the purposes described in this Policy, unless a longer retention is required by law. **Reward payment records are retained for at least seven years to comply with tax regulations.** After account deletion, we typically erase or anonymize non-payment data within 30 days, except backups and logs retained for security and compliance.

 ---

 ## 10. Security

 We implement administrative, technical, and physical safeguards to protect your information, including encryption in transit and at rest, access controls, fraud detection systems, and regular security audits.
-Given the financial nature of our Services, we employ enhanced security measures to protect your payment information and prevent market manipulation.
+We employ security measures to protect your payment information (for rewards) and prevent market manipulation.
 No system is 100% secure; we encourage you to use strong passwords and enable two‑factor authentication.

 ---